 - 1. The essay shall consist of not less than 2,000 words. - 2.
 Two copies shall be submitted in properly bound form.
 Only one copy need contain maps and illustrations. - 3.
-The essay shall be a technical description of the engineering aspects of the work on which the student was engaged during the summer, or of any scientific or engineering work with which he is familiar.
-In the preparation of the essay, advantage may be taken of any source of information, but due acknowledgement must be made of all authorities consulted.
-It should be suitably illustrated by drawings, sketches, photographs, or specimens. - 4.
-The essays shall be typewritten, or clearly written on paper of substantial quality, standard letter size (81⁄2x11 inches), on one side of the paper only, with a clear margin on top and left-hand side.
+The essays shall be typewritten, or clearly written on paper of substantial quality, standard letter size (872x11 inches), on one side of the paper only, with a clear margin on top and left-hand side.
 If typewritten, essays must be "double-spaced".
-Students are recommended to examine sample reports to be found in the departments and also copies of Masters' theses in the Library. - 5.
-These essays shall be handed in to the Dean not later than October 15th.
+Students are recommended to examine sample reports to be found in the departments and also copies of Masters' theses in the Library. - 4.
+These essays shall be handed in to the Dean not later than November 1st.
 All essays, when handed in, become the property of the department concerned, and are filed for reference.
-A maximum of 100 marks is allowed, the value being based on presentation, English, and subject matter. - 6.
-All other essays and reports required for graduation shall be handed in before the last day of lectures in the second term, and the corresponding date for the Autumn Congregation shall be October 1st.
+A maximum of 100 marks is allowed, the value being based on presentation, English, and subject matter. - All other essays and reports required for graduation shall be handed in before the last day of lectures in the second term, and the corresponding date for the Autumn Congregation shall be October 1st.